-The Health Savings Account is one of the most powerful pieces of a well-designed health care strategy.
-However, they continue to be one of the most underutilized tax and wealth building strategies in the tax code.
+The Health Savings Account or HSA is one of the most powerful pieces of a well-designed health care strategy.
+However, they continue to be one of the most underutilized tax and wealth-building strategies in the tax code.
 It’s available to millions of Americans and they don’t even know it.

-The HSA includes several significant benefits, all explained more fully below:
+The Health Savings Account includes several significant benefits, all explained more fully below:

-The bottom line is, the HSA helps Americans save on healthcare expenses, save taxes, and most importantly taking control of their own health care strategy.
+The bottom line is, the HSA puts Americans in control of their own health care strategy while helping them save on healthcare expenses and taxes.

-The most important thing to remember when you start your study and understanding the power of the HSA, is that health insurance (and who your insurance company is, or who your plan is sponsored by), is completely different than where your Health Savings Account is located, sponsored by, or housed with.
+The most important thing to remember when you begin to study the power of the HSA is that health insurance (and who your insurance company is, or who your plan is sponsored by), is completely different than where your Health Savings Account is located, sponsored by, or housed with.
 (More on this below).

 The Tax Deduction